 For example, in your Food & Drink category, you could color code bars, restaurants, coffee shops and breweries all in different colors to help you differentiate between the listings.
 Or you could add different icons for each sub-category.

 Another way to utilize these features would be to assign different colors for varying levels of importance.
+Or you could use a star icon for the places you’re most excited to visit.

 So if you have 30 restaurant recommendations for your trip to Lisbon and know you won’t get to all of them, you could color code the top 10 in yellow and the rest in blue to make sure you know which ones are highest priority with one simple glance.

 Once you’ve assigned any colors, notes and icons into the listing, save the listing and you’ll see it’s been added to your layer.
-You’ll see that in most cases, things like the company’s website, phone number, address and rating will already be embedded into the box — so easy!
+You’ll see that in most cases, things like the company’s website, phone number, address and rating will already be embedded into the boxโso easy!

-Finalizing your map’s customizations
+Finalizing your map’s customizations:

 Follow the above steps for all of the rest of your locations until you feel like you’ve gathered enough spots to make your trip the best it can be.
 I find it’s best to not go too crazy and edit down what you are willing to add to your map.

-We’re trying to reduce overwhelm here, so don’t just add any old thing you read about to your map — really decide if this is something that will excite you on your trip!
+We’re trying to reduce overwhelm here, so don’t just add any old thing you read about to your mapโreally decide if this is something that will excite you on your trip!

 Now that you have a ton of cool spots to explore in your next destination, you want to use the map you’ve built to create an epic and easy-to-follow itinerary.
 The way that I go about this is by breaking down the items I’ve added to my map by neighborhood and proximity to one another.